awsdocs/aws-cloudformation-user-guide/doc_source/quickref-s3.md

 You can use Route 53 with a registered domain\.
 The following sample assumes that you have already created a hosted zone in Route 53 for your domain\.
 The example creates two buckets for website hosting\.
 The root bucket hosts the content, and the other bucket redirects `www.domainname.com` requests to the root bucket\.
 The record sets map your domain name to Amazon S3 endpoints\.
 You will also need to add a bucket policy, as shown in the examples above\.

-For more information about using a custom domain, see [Setting up a static website using a custom domain](https://docs.aws.amazon.com/AmazonS3/latest/dev/website-hosting-custom-domain-walkthrough.html) in the *Amazon Simple Storage Service Developer Guide*\.
+For more information about using a custom domain, see [Setting up a static website using a custom domain](https://docs.aws.amazon.com/AmazonS3/latest/dev/website-hosting-custom-domain-walkthrough.html) in the *Amazon Simple Storage Service User Guide*\.

 ### JSON<a name="quickref-s3-example-3.json"></a>